 Payments may be made online, in person, by phone or by mail at: 15 N. Beaver Street, Flagstaff, Arizona 86001.
 If after regular court hours, the court has a payment drop box at the front entrance.
 Please make all payments payable to FLAGSTAFF MUNICIPAL COURT.
 The court accepts cash, Visa, MasterCard and Discover, cashiers’ check, money orders, and personal checks (with some restrictions).

 Your summons for jury duty is a court order and you must appear.
-You may write a request to the judge explaining your reasons for wishing to be excused.
+If you wish to be excused, you may complete your juror questionnaire or write a request to the judge explaining your reasons.
 However, you must contact the court to find out if your request has been granted.A prospective juror may be excused if he/she:

 Juror Parking: Jurors reporting for service do not have to pay for parking.
 Upon reporting for jury duty, the court will provide you with a parking pass that exempts you from paying for parking in the metered zones.